GM-Consult-Pty-Ltd/text_analysis/README.md

 ## Objective

-The objective of this package is to provide utilities for analyzing and manipulating text in preparation of constructing a positional index on a corpus of documents.
+The objective of this package is to provide utilities for analyzing and manipulating text in preparation of constructing a `dictionary` from a `corpus` of `documents` as part of text indexing in an information retrieval application.

+The design of the package is consistent with [information retrieval theory](https://nlp.stanford.edu/IR-book/pdf/irbookonlinereading.pdf).

 ## Definitions